Applying to Bachelor's and Master's degree programmes

 withdrawn if the student has given false information for their

-application or fails to submit original certificates.
+application or fails to submit original certificates for checking within 14 days of beginning of studies.

 Tuition fees 2018 for non EU/EEA students